open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   * The `extra dimensions` which come from Baggage/Context (optional).
 If not provided, no extra dimension will be used.
 Please note that this only applies to [synchronous Instruments](./api.md#synchronous-instrument).
   * The `aggregation` (optional) to be used.
-If not provided, a default aggregation will be applied by the SDK.
-The default aggregation is a TODO.
+If not provided, the SDK SHOULD apply a [default aggregation](#default-aggregation).
+If the aggregation has temporality, the SDK SHOULD use the [temporality override rules](#temporality-override-rules) to determine the aggregation temporality.
   * The `exemplar_reservoir` (optional) to use for storing exemplars.
     This should be a factory or callback similar to aggregation which allows different reservoirs to be chosen by the aggregation.